gridsome/gridsome.org/docs/pages-api.md

 ## Create a page

 Use the `createPages` hook if you want to create pages.
 Pages created in this hook will be re-created and garbage collected occasionally.
-Use the `createManagedPages` below to have more controll over when pages are updated or deleted manually.
+Use the `createManagedPages` below to have more control over when pages are updated or deleted manually.

 ### createPage(options)